Zenlytic/zenlytic-docs/docs/3_zenlytic_ui/4_compare.md

 ![compare-follow-up](../assets/compare-follow-up.png)

 Then you'll see a result like this.
+The attributes, like in the explain change, let you select which metrics to include in your question.

 ![compare](../assets/compare.png)